verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

    * Click **Create**.
    * After it has completed, click **Next**, then **Finish**.

-1. To start the newly created domain, run the domain's start script.
+1. To start the newly created domain, run the domain's start.

-    ```shell script
+    ```
      $ $ORACLE_HOME/user_projects/domains/tododomain/bin/startWebLogic.sh
     ```
 1. Access the Console of the newly started domain with your browser, for example, [http://localhost:7001/console](http://localhost:7001/console), and